rklymentiev/py-for-neuro/slides/chapter3_01_numpy.md

 (2,2)
 ```

-Notes: Array is the basic `numpy` type which has lots of benefits over lists.
-Important to remember, that objects in array should be **in the same type**.
-If it's not the case (like in `b` array), `numpy` will convert all object to one data type it finds most convenient.
+Notes: Array is the basic NumPy type which has lots of benefits over lists.
+Important to remember, that objects in array should be **the same type**.
+If it's not the case (like in `b` array), NumPy will convert all object to one data type it finds most convenient.
 For the `b` case it converted all the objects to the string, since there was already one string.
-Usually we don't work with strings in `numpy` so our array are numeric most (if not 100\%) of the time.
+Usually we don't work with strings in NumPy so our array consist of numeric values most (if not 100\%) of the time.

-Just as lists, `numpy` array can have nested structure. `c` array is 2 dimensional array with the shape 2x2, meaning it has two rows and two columns.
+Just as lists, numpy array can have nested structure. `c` array is 2 dimensional array with the shape 2x2, meaning it has two rows and two columns.

 ---

 # Vector operations

-**Convert values in a list from Celsius to Fahrenheit**:
+### Convert values in a list from Celsius to Fahrenheit:

 ```python
 # lists